 Try them all.

 To be honest, it’s more superstition than science from what I’ve seen.

 Day & Week Parting— Day parting is running during the best times of the day.
 If you’re only profitable from 5pm-12am EST, then try running only during those times.

 Week parting is running only on the days of the week that you’re profitable.

 If you’re making money on weekends only, then try running only during those days.

 Jason Dea has some sound advice around putting split testing into action.
 “Set a budget for yourself to test ad formats and audience segments.
 Once you find a recipe that fits, scale it.”

-Now that you have collected real data, you can start making real decisions to make the campaign better and not waste money on Facebook ads..
+Now that you have collected real data, you can start making real decisions to make the campaign better and not waste money on FB ads..

 Just Do It

-Hopefully you now have a rough idea of how and when you’ll want to dip your toes into advertising on Facebook.
-Spend the time to prepare, and then go for it.
+Hopefully, you now have a rough idea of how and when you’ll want to dip your toes into advertising on FB.

 Jason is Chief Operating Officer at Toocoo, a Toronto-based digital agency specializing in eCommerce, offering services ranging from design, integration and media buying, to their referral marketing platform, Forewards.
 Whether Jason is, in fact, “too coo” is yet to be determined.
 You can follow him on Twitter @threadyblock